 Homeschool planning for year 9

+Involving your child in planning what resources to use and working together to set goals is one way to start the thinking process.
 You can drop some subjects and take up new ones.
 They may also begin sifting through what they might like to study at university.
 Getting their first job or deciding to start their own business will mean that financial education will become more of a priority.

 Then there are the life skills necessary to manage all the interests, jobs and responsibilities like home management, meal prep, budgeting, saving, paying bills, time management, scheduling, etc.